-The overall theme for the Geophysics Focus Area is research to help expand capabilities related to national security.
-Newly emerging interests among Federal agencies include geophysical techniques to address border security, shallow subsurface characterization relevant to military operations, robust data acquisition using remote methods in hazardous regions, and extending the footprint of our sensing capability by leveraging new sensor technology, new data extraction methods and improved access for hazardous or traditionally denied regions.
+The overall theme for the Geophysics Focus Area is research to help expand capabilities related to national security and energy security.
+Newly emerging interests among Federal agencies include next-generation AI and physics-informed machine learning (ML) techniques for proliferation detection and subsurface energy exploration, geophysical techniques to address border security, subsurface characterization for both near-surface and deep reservoir applications, robust data acquisition using remote methods in hazardous regions, and extending the footprint of our sensing capability by leveraging new sensor technology.
 Studies that integrate theoretical, observational, experimental, modeling and simulation efforts to address technical challenges in understanding the earth's surface and/or subsurface are of particular interest.
 Geoscience topics that play a fundamental role in supporting LANL's core mission include change detection for surface or subsurface signatures (temporal, chemical, biological, physical, geodetic), and anomaly detection for these signatures.
 Particularly important is building our capacity to integrate the independent signatures and apply their combined interpretation in novel environments to extend the reach of our models and detection capability.